 Each of these young women was going to have sexual relations with the king and, as a result, legally become one of his concubines, that is, one of his secondary wives.
-As the story has already explained, he would then choose one of them to become his queen and primary wife.
-But the king would still provide for each of the concubines for the rest of her life; they would not be free to marry anyone else.
-This is something that the story's original audience would have
+As the story has already explained, he

 12 Now when the turn came for young woman by young woman to go to the king Ahasuerus, it was after her 12 months, according to the law of women.
 For thus the days of their beautification would be fulfilled: six months by oil of myrrh, then six months by perfumes and by the ointments of women.